Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_01_Basic_NoC_Design/README.md

 ```

 ## NoC Configuration
-Each of the instantiated IP blocks has a set of parameters, which can be configured to ensure the
+Each of the instantiated IP blocks has a set of parameters which can be configured to ensure the
 IP core behaves as intended.
 Designer Assistance sets default values that in most cases need
 not be changed.
 This section examines the NoC configuration options.
 The NoC configuration determines the number and type of ingress and egress ports to be used
 by the design; the association of input clocks with each port; the routing connectivity between
 ingress and egress ports; and the desired quality of service (QoS) for each connection.
-1. Open the Versal NoC Configuration Wizard by double clicking the **axi_noc_0** instance.
+1. Open the Versal™ NoC Configuration Wizard by double clicking the **axi_noc_0** instance.
 The General tab (shown in the following figure), shows the set of NoC interfaces to configure.
 Designer Assistance sets the default configuration as follows:
 * One AXI slave interface from the PL to the NoC to connect the traffic generator.
 * One AXI Master interface to connect the NoC to the block RAM Controller.
 In addition, one AXI Clock is selected.
-This clock drives the traffic generator and the block
+This clock will drive the traffic generator and the block
 RAM controller as well as the PL interfaces of the NoC.
 ![NoC Configuration](images/NoC_config_gui.PNG)
 2. Open the **Inputs** tab to view the configuration of the input port.
 This tab shows a table to associate the type of the source and the AXI clock with each input.
-In this case, only one input is defined.
-It is connected to the PL domain, and its associated
+In this case, only one input is defined, it is connected to the PL domain, and its associated
 clock is `aclk0` (the only AXI clock defined on the previous tab).
 No changes need to be made
 on this tab.
 The Outputs tab (not shown) shows a similar table to associate an AXI clock and a destination
 domain for each output.
 No changes need to be made on this tab.
 3. Open the **Connectivity** tab.
 This menu presents a patch panel style connection matrix to show which NoC ingress
-interfaces (for example `S00_AXI`) are routed to which egress interfaces (for example
+interfaces (for example `S00_AXI`) will be routed to which egress interfaces (for example
 `M00_AXI`).
 Designer Assistance has set the default configuration to connect the traffic
 generator to the AXI block RAM controller.
 ![NoC connectivity](images/noc_connectivity.PNG)